 This may sound silly but, in the moment when Jenny added ketchup to her meatball mix, it became crystal clear that there’s wisdom in every kind of from-scratch cooking.
 That, so long as you use whole ingredients, there’s value in exposing kids to all different kinds of cooking, not just all different kinds of foods.
 That, within the boundaries of healthy food, there’s value in being flexible about what counts as “good” food.
 That love, sharing and food bring us together and make things delicious.

-- ½ onion, finely chopped
+- onion, finely chopped: ½

-- 3 cloves or garlic, minced
+- garlic, minced: 3 cloves

-- 1 egg
+- egg: 1

-- a hearty squirt of ketchup
+- ketchup: a hearty squirt

-1. Combine all ingredients in a medium bowl and mix together using a fork until well combined.
+Step 1: Combine all ingredients in a medium bowl and mix together using a fork until well combined.

-2. Put a pot of sauce on the stove.
+Step 2: Put a pot of sauce on the stove.
 I keep homemade marinara in the freezer.
 If you don’t have or want to make homemade, look for an all-natural jarred sauce (the higher quality sauces tend to be a bit more expensive, but are worth the extra cost when feasible).
 Use a pot that will allow your sauce to come up the sides at least 2 inches so that the meatballs will be mostly submerged during cooking time.

-3. While the sauce is heating up, roll a palmful of the meat mixture into a ball about 1” in diameter.
+Step 3: While the sauce is heating up, roll a palmful of the meat mixture into a ball about 1” in diameter.